shichao-an/notes/docs/csn/part1.md

 A pointer with a [`restrict`](http://en.cppreference.com/w/c/language/restrict) qualifier is called a restrict-qualified pointer (or restrict pointer).
 It suggests to the compiler that during the `lifetime` of the pointer it is only allowed to modify the object through this pointer, but the complier can decide on its own whether to adopt this suggestion.

-#### Array Pointer
+#### Pointer to Array

-An array pointer is a pointer to the array, not a pointer to the first element.
+A "pointer to array" is a pointer to an array, not a pointer to the first element of this array.

 ```c
 int x[] = { 1, 2, 3 };